Do you need to eat fruits and vegetables?

 Vegetables can be broadly classified into four categories:

-- Below-ground/root/starchy vegetables: beets, carrots, parsnips, rutabagas, turnip, yams, potatoes, sweet potatoes etc.
+- Below-ground/root/starchy vegetables: beets, carrots, parsnips, rutabagas, turnips, yams, potatoes, sweet potatoes, et cetera.

 Nutritional composition of vegetables